 Protecting your new puppy from harmful diseases should be a top priority.
-Luckily, vaccinating your furry friend is a simple and cost-effective solution to keeping them healthy and happy.
-Our trusted vets in Tucson are here to provide you with all the information you need to give your pup the best start in life.
+Our trusted vets in Tucson are here to provide you with all the information you need on vaccinations in order to give your pup the best start in life.

 Just as they work for people, dog vaccines protect your pet against a host of serious diseases that could threaten their life.
 Getting this prevention in them while they are young and their immune system is developing is especially important to help protect them later in life.
 Additionally, treatment for the illnesses your dog shots protect against is likely to cost significantly more than the cost of their shots, so getting the prevention in early is best.